captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Yes.
 ---
-Yes please.
+Yes, please.
 ---
 ## ROBYN:
 Okay.
 ---
 ## SHARON:
-How do you...?
+How do you…?
 ---
 ## ROBYN:
-You just...
+You just…
 ---
 like a cigarette.
 ---
-Have you ever...?
+Have you ever…?
 ---
 ## SHARON:
 Once.